This tracker is a joint project of the Center for Reproductive Rights and the Brennan Center for Justice.

 This is not a summary of abortion access in the states — for information on the current status of state abortion bans and restrictions, as well as laws protecting abortion access in the states, please see the Center for Reproductive Rights’s After Roe Fell: Abortion Laws by State.
 To learn about state court decisions that established state constitutional protections for abortion rights prior to Dobbs, please see the report on State Constitutions and Abortion Rights.

-So far, the South Carolina Supreme Court has held that its state constitution protects the right to an abortion, while the Idaho Supreme Court has reached the opposite conclusion.
+So far, the South Carolina Supreme Court held that its state constitution protects the right to an abortion and struck down a 6-week ban, but then reversed course to uphold a virtually identical ban a few months later.
+The Idaho Supreme Court has held that the state constitution does not protect the right to abortion.

-Several courts have also declared their state constitutions provide limited rights to abortion.
-For instance, the North Dakota Supreme Court has ruled that its state constitution protects the right to an abortion when necessary to preserve life or health.
+Several courts have also declared that their state constitutions provide limited rights to abortion.
+For instance, the North Dakota Supreme Court and the Indiana Supreme Court have ruled that their state constitutions protect the right to an abortion when necessary to preserve life or health.
 The Oklahoma Supreme Court has ruled that its state constitution protects the right to an abortion when needed to preserve the life of the patient.
-Notably, neither of these courts have determined whether their state constitutions protect the right to abortion in other contexts.